lloydMwiti/android3/README.md

 # BASIC DESIGN
 # About
-a java application that allows a user to login to their account to view music and movie media,api missing in this version but later versions will include it.
+a java application that allows a user to login to their account to view music and movie media.
 ## Developer
 * Lloyd Mwiti